St. Lucia Warbler is one of several colourful endemics we hope to see. Photo: Stuart Elsom

 A small but beautiful island, St Lucia epitomises everyone’s image of the Caribbean - a sun-drenched tropical island fringed with beautiful coves and hidden beaches.
 We’ll visit all the important bird areas, and also visit the nearby island of St Vincent, home to its own beautiful endemic parrot and the delightful Whistling Warbler.
 This relaxed tour will give us some much sought-after endemics including St Lucia Parrot and St Lucia Warbler and near endemics such as Lesser Antillean Bullfinch and Purple-throated Carib, whilst also allowing us to enjoy the islands comfort and typically warm Caribbean hospitality.

 Day 1.
-Our tour begins with a morning flight from London to Hewanorroa International Airport on St. Lucia.
+Our tour begins this afternoon at Hewanorroa International Airport on St. Lucia.
 On arrival we’ll head north along the island’s scenic east coast to our hotel in Rodney Bay which will be our base for 5 nights.
-We’ll be seeing our first birds of this tropical paradise along the way and these may include Zenaida and Eared Doves, Magnificent Frigatebird, Carib Grackle, Tropical Mockingbird, Belted Kingfisher, American Kestrel, and Scaly-naped Pigeon.
+We’ll see our first birds of this tropical paradise along the way and these may include Zenaida and Eared Doves, Magnificent Frigatebird, Carib Grackle, Tropical Mockingbird, Belted Kingfisher, American Kestrel, and Scaly-naped Pigeon.
 Night in Rodney Bay.